TEMPORAL BONE, MASTOID, ORBITS CT - CAM 745

 - Documented visual field defect suggesting compression of the optic chiasm; OR

-- Pituitary apoplexy with sudden onset of neurological and hormonal symptoms
+- Pituitary apoplexy with sudden onset of neurological and hormonal symptoms; OR

 INDICATIONS FOR TEMPORAL/MASTOID/INTERNAL AUDITORY CANAL CT